 -

 After.com has a unique customer base.
-Often the customer is largely older, especially for their primary funeral product.
-However, there is also a much younger millennial/genX persona that would be interested in the pre-planning service for their loved ones.
+Often the customer is older for the core funeral product.
+However, there is also a younger persona that are interested in the pre-planning service.
 These people are at one of the lowest points in their lives, so understanding their unique needs and compassion for them is paramount.

 -